cunicu/cunicu/docs/configuration.md

   # A range constraint for an automatically assigned
   # selected listen port.
-  # If the interface has no listen port specified, cunicu
+  # If the interface has no listen port specified, cunīcu
   # will use the first available port from this range.
   listen_port_range:
     min: 52820